PhilAndrew/IdrisFastParser/README.md

 ## Introduction

-The experimental Ribbon Computer Language at [ribbon-lang.org](https://ribbon-lang.org/), this project is very early in development.
+The experimental Ribbon Computer Language at [ribbon-lang.org](https://ribbon-lang.org/), this project is very early in development and the syntax is in flux.

 This translates from Ribbon .rbb files to Idris and then translates to Typescript.